gillesboisson/blender-probes-export/readme.md

 Probes export is done in 2 phases
 - Rendering : use Blender cycle engine tu render probes
-- Packing  : use Blender opengl API to compute irradiance and reflectance and pack data in texture sheet
+- Packing  : use Blender opengl API to compute irradiance and reflection and pack data in texture sheet

 ### Rendering

-Rendering phase Use blender cycle renderer to render scene static object in reflectance cubemaps and panomic equi rectangle for each Irradiance Grid cell, final result is a png (HDR not supported yet) images for each probe
+Rendering phase Use blender cycle renderer to render scene static object in reflection cubemaps and panomic equi rectangle for each Irradiance Grid cell, final result is a png (HDR not supported yet) images for each probe

 #### Visibility